lakshyarao22/CyberSecurityNotes/CEH Notes/Hacking Basics.md

 * Tactics:- A guideline for how to proceed with something.
 E.g. Look for Vulnerabilities in a network.
 * Technique:- Actual Action to be taken on set guideline.
 E.g. Use a vulnerability scanner.
-* Procedure:- A more fine tuned/advance version of Technique.
+* Procedure:- A more fine tuned version of Technique.
 E.g. use a vulnerability scanner to look for Web Vulnerabilities.